shashitechno/moodle-theme_cleantheme/README.txt

 Step 2 rename renderer class name acording to your theme name.

-for example if you are using theme 'clean' then rename the class names to 'theme_clean_core_renderer' & 'theme_clean_core_course_renderer'.
+for example if you are using theme 'clean' then rename the class name to 'theme_clean_core_course_renderer'.

 Thanks :)